mikepartelow/get-baked/bread/bba-anadama.md

 8. Lightly oil a bowl or dough bucket and add the dough.
 9. Note dough temperature and weight. **Desired Dough Temperature:** 77-81F.
 10. Ferment in Proofer Box until the dough doubles in size (likely at least 90m).
-11. On a floured surface, degass the dough.
+11. On a floured surface, gently degass the dough.
 12. Divide dough into 2 or 3 pieces.
 3 loaves if using USA Pan Smalls, 2 loaves if using Larges.
 13. Form into loaves.
 See BBA page 82 or Artisan Breads Every Day page 23.
+Create/maintain tension in the dough.
 14. Add to loaf pans. 🚨 Dough should touch all edges of pan, not shrink in the middle. 🚨
 15. Note dough temperature.
 16. 🚨 Preheat oven to 375F (BBA says 350) 🚨 Set for steam injection 🚨